Bobby Witt Jr. Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA among all MLB pitching staffs (3.70).
+- The Mariners' 3.73 team ERA ranks first among all MLB pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (126 total, 1.1 per game).
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (128 total, 1.1 per game).

+- Hancock (0-0) gets the starting nod for the Mariners, his second this season.

+- His last appearance came on Thursday against the San Diego Padres, when the right-hander threw five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.